 - bleeding problems.

 - taken a diuretic.

 - reached age 60 or older.

 Ask a doctor or pharmacist before use if you are

-- taking any other drug containing an NSAID (prescription or nonprescription).
+- taking any other drug containing an NSAID ( or non).

 - taking a blood thinning (anticoagulant) or steroid drug.

 - under a doctors care for any serious condition.

 - you feel faint, vomit blood, or have bloody or black stools.
 These are signs of stomach bleeding..